 The chart below gives an example of expansion rates for 50-metre pipes with a temperature differential of +50°.
 As you can see, plastic pipe types usually expand significantly more than metal pipe types.
 For example, a 50m PE pipe with a +50° temperature differential will expand by 500mm.

-It is crucial that the expansion and contraction of pipework are addressed at the design stage of a project to avoid significant problems occurring.
+It is crucial that the expansion and contraction of pipework are addressed at the project’s design stage to avoid significant problems.

 Problems such as snaking pipes or stress on pipe joints could eventually lead to leaks or burst pipes and all the related damage that a failure could cause.